Unifying Theories for Nonequilibrium Statistical Mechanics: Dynamical Systems Investigated

+is a steady-state of the map.
+This works in the limit where $\gamma << 1$.
+The proof of the steady-state is most easily accomplished by multiplying the moment generating functions of Eqns.~\ref{e:boltz} and the Gaussian distribution implied by Eq~\ref{e:map}.
+Our numerical simulations used $\tilde \beta$ that is required for arbitrary $\gamma$ to achieve the fixed inverse temperature, $(\beta M)^{-1} = 5.292\cdot 10^{-19}~\tau^2/L^2$.
+The minor difference between $\beta$ and $\tilde \beta$ is created because the impulse should occur at the center of a timestep, as for the Stratonovich stochastic calculus.

+Although highly unlikely because of the extremely large value of $\beta M$ used here, it is technically possible that the random increment to $v_n$ causes $v_n'$ to remain inward.
+Our simulation is therefore set to sample the appropriate truncated Gaussian for $R_n$ by generating random trials until one is found that leaves $v_n'$ pointing outward (away from the scatterer).
+Random noise is required by the fluctuation-dissipation theorem.
+With friction but no random noise, numerical simulations showed a few trajectories that settled into a stable limit cycle, stuck bouncing back and forth between the same two scatterers.
+The angular momentum did not play a role in the limit cycle, since it went quickly to zero.
+Our simulations included the small random noise, eliminating such occurrences.

-Figure~\ref{f:sys}a shows four randomly chosen trajectories for the system, along with the complete histogram collected at row 10.
+Figure~\ref{f:sys}a shows four randomly chosen trajectories for the system, along with the complete histogram collected at row 10 for a small positive value of $E$.
 The flux, $J$, is identical to the final bin number, determined from the $x$-coordinate.
-The results presented here were collected from the hexagonal lattice shown with scatterer radius 0.4$L$, where $L$ is the lattice spacing that fixes the dimension of length.
+The results presented here were collected from the hexagonal lattice shown with particle-to-scatter contact distance of 0.4$L$.
 The time scale, $\tau$, was set so that the gravitation constant is $9.8 m/s^2 = 1 L/\tau^2$.
 102,400 trajectories were simulated with uniform random starting locations on the line $y=0, x\in (-0.1L,0.1L)$ and velocities chosen from a Gaussian distribution with variance $(\beta M)^{-1} = 5.292\cdot 10^{-19}~\tau^2/L^2$.
 This is consistent with a physical scatterer diameter of 6.35 cm and mass of 5 g.
 Complete details are in the appendix.